SebastianGau/text-summarizer-api/README.md

 ###  5.1. <a name='Challenge1'></a>Challenge 1

-*Invoke the API using the OpenAPI documentation to summarize Kafkas 'Metamorphosis' (you can find the URL link above)!*
+*Using the OpenAPI documentation, find out how to invoke the API to summarize Kafkas 'Metamorphosis' that is available under the following URL: [https://www.gutenberg.org/cache/epub/5200/pg5200.txt](https://www.gutenberg.org/cache/epub/5200/pg5200.txt)*

 <details>
   <summary>Solution to Challenge 1</summary>